Skip to main content

 The useQuery hook makes your app automatically reactive: when the underlying data changes in your database, your component rerenders with the new query result.

 The first time the hook is used it creates a subscription to your backend for a given query and any arguments you pass in.
-When your component unmounts, the subscription is cancelled.
+When your component unmounts, the subscription is canceled.

 Consistency